 - On the admin page, click the Editor authorizations icon.

 - Click the Editor authorizations drop-down menu above your list of custom datasets.
 The default datasets are not shown in the list.

-- On the Dataset authorizations page, select the editor you want to set permissions for.
+- On the Dataset authorizations page, choose the editor you want to set permissions for.

 Note: Only users that have previously accessed the Explore instance are shown in the list.

 - Check the boxes next to the permission settings you want to apply for the different datasets.

 - Can view: The editor can see the dataset and the queries created from the dataset (view-only).

 - Can save queries: The editor can create, update, and delete queries created from the dataset.